NagiosEnterprises/ncpa/docs/configuration.rst

         Determines the group by which the NCPA server will run as.

     pidfile
-        The named file location where PID file for the NCPA server will be stored and maintained.
+        The named file location where the PID file for the NCPA server will be stored and maintained.

     logfile
         The named file location where the log file for the NCPA server will be stored.

     certificate
         EXPERIMENTAL.
-Allows you specify the filename for the SSL certificate you wish to use with the NCPA server.
+Allows you to specify the filename for the SSL certificate you wish to use with the NCPA server.
 If left adhoc, a new certificate will be generated and used for the server.

 [api]
 +++++